 Category 4 has an even larger membership.
 Formerly reading ‘professors’, the Nobel Committee has now indicated that Associate Professors and Emeritus Professors are qualified to nominate.
 The title of ‘rector’ has been expanded to include “university directors (or their equivalents),” so that chancellors and presidents are now more clearly defined as qualified to nominate.
 Professors of five different disciplines are included as Qualified Nominators:

-Thus it is likely that every member of a university community has access to many Qualified Nominators.
 The ‘social sciences’ include a surprisingly large number of academic areas.
-Wikipedia lists well over 200 branches and sub-branches of the social sciences and there may be more.
+Wikipedia lists well over 200 branches and sub-branches of the social sciences and there are likely many more.
+Thus it is likely that any member of a university community has access to qualified nominators.

 Categories 5 and 6 constitute a smaller group, but one whose nominations may be given considerable weight.
 If you are able to contact a Peace Prize Laureate please let us know.